terrortylor/neovim-environment/README.md

 ### Setting up symlinks

-Neovim follows the [XDG Base Directory Specification](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html), so two directories need to be symlinked:
+Neovim follows the [XDG Base Directory Specification](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html), so this repository needs to be located: ~/.config/nvim

-* nvim/config needs to be pointed at by ~/.config/nvim
-* nvim/plugins needs to be pointed at by ~/.local/share/nvim/site/pack/plugins

 I have an ansible project for managing environment/dotfiles although often I'll just want to set this up on a target quickly so a separate repository lends it self to that use case.
 My [ansible project can be found here](https://github.com/terrortylor/ansible_dev_machine_setup).